Common Errors on Flightradar24

 When tracking flights over water traveling to or from North America, we often rely on North American radar data.
 Errors in this data can result in flights being displayed as flying in the opposite direction in which they are actually traveling.
 For example, the Alaska Airlines flight below is flying from Seattle to Hawaii, but the radar data error shows the flight flying in the opposite direction.
 A minor version of this error can show planes pointing in the wrong direction, but flying in the right direction.

 We maintain a database of over 250,000 aircraft and making sure this database is up-to-date is something we work on everyday.
 But try as we might, the database will never be 100 percent correct.
 Sometimes aircraft change owners and registrations are scrapped or re-used, so we may end up showing a helicopter flying at 45,000 feet.

 We can also end up showing the same flight twice.
-When we have an ADS-B or MLAT track and FAA data, but don’t make a positive match between the two, we may show two icons for the same flight.
-The ADS-B or MLAT icon will be correctly positioned, while the FAA-based icon will be 5 minutes flying time in trail.
+When we have an ADS-B or MLAT track and radar data, but don’t make a positive match between the two, we may show two icons for the same flight.
+The ADS-B or MLAT icon will be correctly positioned, while the radar-based icon will be 1 minute flying time in trail.

 Every now and then, we’ll display a prop plane traveling at 600 knots or descending at 6000 feet per minute.
 These errors can occur when we’re tracking a flight with MLAT.
 For flights being tracked with MLAT the location data is not from the transponder, it is calculated.
 The speed of an MLAT flight is calculated based on how long it took to fly between two calculated points.
 MLAT position calculations have a general accuracy of 10-100 meters and 1000 meters in the worst cases.
 If both calculated positions are incorrect, then the speed we calculate is incorrect, which can lead to a single-engine prop plane nearing the speed of sound.